perfecto25/rio_config/README.md

     [My List]
     - first, second, third

-    # equals
+    ## result
+    {
+      "My List": [
+        "first",
-    {"My List": ["first", "second", "third"]}
+        "second",
+        "third"
+      ]
+    }

-Arrays can also be created using a multiline declaration
+Arrays can also be created using a multiline declaration starting with a dash

     [cars]
     names = -